nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-78: Provide misc. control for ADC test voltage {#RN_DETAIL_SM_78}
 ----------

-To enable the ADC self-test function in the ADC driver, The self-test function requires a bandgap voltage from the BBSM domain.
+To enable the ADC self-test function in the ADC driver, the self-test function requires a bandgap voltage from the BBSM domain.
 There is a need to set the *snvs_clkrst_ctrl[7]* register of the *BLK_CTRL_BBSM* module to provide the bandgap voltage to ADC.
 Hence, provided a control (6) to configure the *snvs_clkrst_ctrl[7]* register of the *BLK_CTRL_BBSM* module.
 The value must be in the bit[7] position (e.g. 0x80).
 This also includes adding permissions in all cfg files so that the owner of the ADC also has access to this control.

 In addition, this change modifies the way board controls are indexed.
 Before they were added to the end of device controls.
 The problem is this requires their value change anytime new device controls are added.
 This was changed to move board controls to start at 0x8000.
 This remapping is handled in the SCMI code layer and does not impact the board port.
-It does require board controls indexes passed via SCMI from agents be changed this once but should not be something that has to occur in the future.
+It does require board control indexes passed via SCMI from agents be changed this once but should not be something that has to occur in the future.

 Customers will need to update the indexes used in agent code.
 WiIl also need to regenerate their config headers from cfg files.